MaZderMind/osm-history-renderer/README.md

 # Unmaintained
-The osm-history-splitter is currently unmaintained and searches for a new Maintainer.
+The osm-history-renderer is currently unmaintained and searches for a new Maintainer.

 ===